 Rooting into Our Natural Cycles ; Moving through the Wheel of the Year Each Month

 Messages of self-care, self- love, rejuvenation and regeneration are whispers from the heart that are often ignored.
 The cumulative weight of these ignored whispers along with the energy that we pull in through the month often reach a critical point before monthly bleeding begins; PMS, moodiness, sadness and more.
-What this has looked like for me is at the start of my cycle- the day before, I am explosively angry at myself, spilling this violence over to my children, erupting into screaming and then crying.
-I feel so full of all the emotions and negative energies of the whole month.
+What this has looked like for me is at the start of my cycle- often the day before is that I am explosively angry at myself and others.
+I feel so full of all the emotions and energies of the month.
 When I feel this way, I dream of curling up in the fetal position in a tent or cave.
-When I start to bleed, the haze begins to dissipate and I see more clearly.
-However, as the heavy emotions begin to leave, I still can’t rest, not sleeping well, feeling worried and anxious and so tired.
+When I start to bleed, the haze begins to dissipate and I can see more clearly.
+However, as the heavy emotions begin to leave, sometimes I still struggle to rest and do not sleep well.

-At the start of my cycle one month, while camping with my family, I was feeling overwhelmed, under appreciated and unable to rest.
-In the quiet early morning at the lake, I sat with my steaming cup of tea, reading about woman swelling with power as the Amazon Woman, independent and strong willed.
-The counterpart of the Amazon is the Daughter, who needs food, sleep and exercise to thrive in her innocence and development.
+One month awhile ago, while camping with my family, I was feeling overwhelmed and unable to rest on my first day of bleeding.
+In the quiet early morning at the lake, I sat with my steaming cup of tea, reading about a woman swelling with power as she embodies the Amazon Woman archetype; independent and strong willed.
+The counterpart of the Amazon archetype is the Daughter, who needs food, sleep and exercise to thrive in her innocence and development.
 The Daughter is like the roots, the foundation from which the Amazon’s power can rise and move into the world.

-Three days later, I met with a friend for a lovely walk and talk.
-We began to talk about her health and the talking moved into the health of the womb and uterus.
-We talked about how a woman’s cycle through the month mirrors the seasons of the year.
+A few days later, I met with a friend for a lovely walk and talk.
+We began to talk about her health and our conversation moved into a discussion of the health of the womb.
+We talked about how a woman’s cycle each month mirrors the seasons of the year; biologically, emotionally and energetically.

-We are being asked to circle back, spiral back in, ‘listen to the wisdom of your own heart first.
-Respect the whispers of your heart, that is the only way that others will as well’.
-This is a lineage of the feminine I am resurrecting and bringing forth with the archetype of the warrior and guardian.
-This ancient practice of the warrior, to cycle through the wheel of the year each month, to tap into wisdoms and clear paths for seeing in dreams and visions to return to normal life with strategies and plans for better thrive and flourish as a woman, as a community and beyond.
+By diving into this practice of My Natural Cycle, you circle back, spiral back in, and listen to the wisdom of your own heart.
+Respect the whispers of your heart for that is the only way others will as well.
+This is an ancient practice of the warrior.
+You cycle through the wheel of the year each month and have the ability to tap into your inner wisdom, dreams and visions so that you may return to everyday life with strategies and plans to better thrive and flourish as a woman, in your community and beyond.